A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Background and Categorization

 \textbf{GraphSAGE~\cite{hamilton2017inductive}} is a general inductive framework that updates node states by sampling and aggregating hidden states from a fixed number of local neighbors.
 Formally, it performs graph convolutions in the spatial domain,

 where $\mathcal{N}_s(v_i)$ is a subset of nodes sampled from the full neighborhood $\mathcal{N}(v_i)$, and $\oplus$ is the concatenation operator.
-As suggested by~\cite{hamilton2017inductive}, the aggregation function $\mathtt{Aggregator}_{l}$ can be the mean aggregator, LSTM aggregator, or pooling aggregator.
+As suggested by~\cite{hamilton2017inductive}, the aggregation function $\mathtt{Aggregator}_{l}$ can be the mean aggregator, max aggregator, LSTM aggregator, or pooling aggregator.

 \textbf{Graph Attention Networks (GAT)}~\cite{velivckovic2018graph} introduces a self-attention mechanism to learn dynamic weights between connected nodes.
 It updates the hidden state of a node by attending to its neighbors,